Avast ye matey! Sea shanties are taking over TikTok. Here's why

 If the sea is calling to you, these days it might be through TikTok.
-While the video-based social networking platform is usually packed with dance challenges, lip syncing and sketches, the latest trend to wash up on shore is singing old-time sea shanties.
+Though the video-based social networking platform may normally bring to mind dance challenges, lip-syncing and comedic sketches, the latest trend to wash up on shore is singing sea shanties of yore.

 The internet has dubbed this nautical moment on social media #ShantyTok.
-Since roughly the end of December, TikTok has seen a a wave of interest in videos of people not just singing sea shanties, but crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships. #ShantyTok comes complete with multipart harmonies and resonant bass lines.
-So far, videos tagged with #seashanty have more than 71 million views.
-And that number is climbing quickly.
+Since roughly the end of December, TikTok has seen a deluge of interest in videos of people not just singing sea shanties, but also crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships. #ShantyTok comes packed with multipart harmonies and resonant bass lines.
+So far, videos tagged with #seashanty have more than 74 million views.
+And that number's still climbing.
 On Tuesday, Google Trends tweeted that "sea shanties" had been searched more than any other time in the platform's history.
+Even Elon Musk is tweeting about shanties.

 It turns out lamenting being stuck on a whaling ship while running out of rum is the favored mood for the first week of 2021.